ProxyAi/.bin/README.md

-# .bin
+# ~/.bin

-A collection of bash scripts for my person Linux station.
+A collection of bash scripts and utils in bash.